 Once you are residents be sure to change your Italian account to one as a resident.
 They really sock it to stranieri on fees.

 I also highly recommend you keep a US bank account, and that they are used to international transactions

 Look into FBAR and FATCA rules for expats.
 You have to declare any bank balance here that goes over $10,000 during the year.
 So when we purchased the house and cars we obviously were above that amount.
 Report is due in April.
 After all our big purchases were made we try to keep less than that in the account so we won’t have to file.

 TV, Netflix, movies, phones

 We stream movies but not in HD.
-It cannot be supported.
+It cannot be supported where we live.
 For movies and TV shows we use a VPN.
 It masks your location so you can pretend to be in the US.
 But Netflix just started cracking down on people sneaking into the US sites this way.
 Netflix recently came into Italy but it is woefully meager in its offerings.
 Copyright rules I guess.
 But do keep your US account.
 And we have Apple TV which provides all the latest miniseries from the UK and the US etc. Of course you have to pay for them but we are really happy to have access.